lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The PMF normal to a solid wall serves to indicate the free energy of adsorption, which is calculated from the difference between the PMF far from the surface, and the PMF at the wall.
+    The PMF normal to a solid wall serves to indicate the free energy of adsorption, which can be calculated from the difference between the PMF far from the surface, and the PMF at the wall.

 .. figure:: ../figures/level3/free-energy-calculation/ethanol-light.png
     :alt: Ethanol molecule next to NaCl